 - De-install Voicemeeter + REBOOT.

-- Check your remaining audio devices are working ok.
+- Check your remaining audio devices are working correctly.

 - Check there is no presence of our virtual audio driver in Windows Device Manager (in both sections: multimedia controller and audio input output).

-- Re-install VB-CABLE and Voicemeeter one by one, REBOOT after each operation, check your device list in Windows Sound Dialog box.
+- Re-install VB-CABLE and Voicemeeter one by one, REBOOT after each operation, and check your device list in the Windows Sound Dialog box.

 - Run Voicemeeter and check systray option.
-Audio should work again correctly.
+The audio should be working properly.

-Anyway your VB-CABLE or Voicemeeter VAIO’s must appear like on the picture below for Playback and Recording Devices.
-Otherwise you should re-install them correctly.
+In any case, your VB-CABLE or Voicemeeter VAIO should look like the image below for Playback and Recording Devices.
+Otherwise, you should re-install them correctly.